Financial Efficiency Star Rating

 The Financial Efficiency Star Rating (FESR) provides a comparison of district spending per student with overall academic performance.
 The FESR should be one measure that a user evaluates in conjunction with all other information provided for each school and district.
 The goal of the star rating is to provide a comparison of district spending per student with overall academic performance.
 The Financial Efficiency Star Rating Archives provide information on FESRs from previous years.
 The Georgia Department of Education's Financial Transparency Dashboard provides a high-level overview of district- and school-level finances.

-The Georgia Department of Education (GaDOE) and GOSA released the 2018 FESR on January 22, 2019.
-The following related resources are available for download:
+The Georgia Department of Education (GaDOE) and GOSA released the 2019 FESR on March 10, 2020.
+The following files are available for download:

 Details on the Calculation

 The matrix below shows the method for determining the FESR using both the PPE percentile and the CCRPI scores.
 Districts can earn between a one-half star and five stars, with a one-half star rating for districts with the highest PPEs and low CCRPI scores, and a five-star rating for districts with the lowest PPEs and high CCRPI scores.
-The 2018 district FESR is based on a three-year average (2015-2016, 2016-2017, and 2017-2018) of PPE and CCRPI scores.
-The 2018 school FESR is based on a two-year average (2016-2017 and 2017-2018) only.
+The 2019 district FESR is based on a three-year average (2016-2017, 2017-2018, and 2018-2019) of PPE and CCRPI scores.
+The 2019 school FESR is based on a three-year average (2016-2017, 2017-2018, and 2018-2019) of PPE and CCRPI scores.

 The PPE is calculated by dividing the district's expenditures by the district's fall enrollment count.
 The PPE calculation only includes certain expenditures.
 In general, expenditures that do not directly affect the K-12 population, those associated with food and facility construction, and expenditures that cannot be associated with a specific year are omitted from the PPE calculation.
 Additionally, expenditures for students that are outside of the district’s enrollment zone are excluded from the calculation.
-The 2018 calculation guide provides a complete list of excluded expenditures.
+Theprovides a complete list of excluded expenditures.

 State charter schools are reported in the school-level downloadable file.
 Since state charter schools report directly to the state, any district value (such as district allocation) is reported as zero.
 Otherwise, their school-level and district-level version of a particular variable would be the same.